carodrigues/Hostfully/README.md

 # Preconditions
 * Ensure that the database is empty!
-* Execute test by the refered order
+* Execute the API calls, one by one, by the refered order

 # Test Execution Plan
 The tests to be executed are numbered from **1 to 16**.